Tomer27cz/energy-line-gauge/README.md

 3. Repository: `https://github.com/Tomer27cz/energy-line-gauge`, Type: `Dashboard`
 4. Search for `energy-line-gauge` and add it through HACS
 5. Refresh home-assistant.

+<h2> Installation via <a href="https://hacs.xyz/">HACS</a> (currently not in the store - waiting for pull request) </h2>

+1. Make sure the [HACS](https://github.com/custom-components/hacs) custom component is installed and working.
+2. Search for `energy-line-gauge` and add it through HACS
+3. Refresh home-assistant.

 <h2> Manual installation</h2>